dhealy05/classified_intelligence/readme.md

 |---------|---------|---------|
 | ![A](img/batch_features/batch_similarity_diff_rand.png) | ![B](img/batch_features/batch_similarity_diff_dist_rand.png) | ![C](img/batch_features/tsne_seq_rand.png)|

 "Population Mean" here refers to our average batch-level similarity, where "Global Mean" refers to the random, 1:1 similarity independent of batches.
 They are the same here because we're using a random variable for every batch.
-But when we look at the centroid similarity through grid space:
+In the t-SNE visualization, we are representing each sequence as a point, and the associated batch as a triangle between all three points.

+Remember the normalized curves comparison we observed earlier?
+Here's what that looks like at a population level:

 | Scatter | Distribution | t-SNE |
 |---------|---------|---------|
 | ![A](img/batch_features/batch_similarity_curve.png) | ![B](img/batch_features/batch_similarity_curve_dist.png) | ![C](img/batch_features/tsne_seq_curve.png)|

-We see some genuine separation.
-This is the population level view of the normalized curves comparison we observed earlier.
+We see some genuine separation here; batches are sufficiently similar that we can observe unique batch level characteristics consistently.

 Now, remember the diffs we observed with the heatmap?
 For a sequence of transformations, we end up with a sequence of diffs, too.
 We can concatenate them, and this constitutes an embedding space curve.
 It's the embedding-twin of the real space curve we observed earlier.
 This is the basis of our program writing: **if we know what each DSL operation looks like in embedding terms, we can decode a curve into a functional program.**

-Below, we look at the curves on a per batch basis.
+Below, we look at the *embedding* curves on a per batch basis.
 These are normalized for comparison, but unadjusted, meaning they come from the raw differences between grid embeddings.

 | Scatter | Distribution | t-SNE |
 |---------|---------|---------|
 | ![A](img/batch_features/batch_similarity_diff.png) | ![B](img/batch_features/batch_similarity_diff_dist.png) | ![C](img/batch_features/tsne_seq_diff.png)|

-Actually, these are not that different from what we see with the curves, indicating we do have some legibility on an unadjusted basis.
+Actually, these are not that different from what we see with the grid space curves, indicating we do have some legibility on an unadjusted basis.

 We can "adjust" by predicting with our classifier, just as we did before: